rakki194/yipyap/docs/testing.md

 ### Common Pitfalls to Avoid

-1. **Style Testing**:
-   - Don't test computed styles in jsdom
-   - Don't rely on CSS module class names
-   - Don't test implementation details of styling

-2. **State Management**:
-   - Don't use cleanup/re-render for state changes
-   - Don't test internal state, test observable behavior
-   - Don't assume immediate state updates

-3. **Element Selection**:
-   - Don't use class names for element selection
-   - Don't rely on DOM structure that might change
-   - Don't mix styling and testing concerns

-4. **Test Isolation**:
-   - Don't share state between tests
-   - Don't assume test order
-   - Don't leave cleanup to other tests
+When writing tests, there are several important pitfalls to avoid regarding style testing.
+Testing computed styles in jsdom should be avoided, as should relying on CSS module class names or testing implementation details of styling.

+For state management, avoid using cleanup/re-render for state changes.
+Focus on testing observable behavior rather than internal state, and don't make assumptions about immediate state updates.
+The reactive nature of SolidJS requires careful consideration of state timing.

+Element selection requires thoughtful approaches.
+Class names should not be used for element selection, and tests should not rely on DOM structure that might change.
+Keep styling and testing concerns separate to maintain test reliability.

+Test isolation is critical for maintaining a robust test suite.
+State should not be shared between tests, and no assumptions should be made about test order.
+Each test should handle its own cleanup rather than relying on other tests.

 ### Recommendations for Similar Components

-When testing overlay or modal-like components:

-1. **Visibility Testing**:
-   - Test both visible and hidden states
-   - Verify proper cleanup on hide
-   - Check transition states if relevant

-2. **Accessibility**:
-   - Include ARIA attribute checks
-   - Verify keyboard navigation
-   - Test screen reader compatibility

-3. **Structure**:
-   - Verify proper component hierarchy
-   - Check for required child elements
-   - Validate content rendering

-4. **Integration**:
-   - Test interaction with parent components
-   - Verify event handling
-   - Check state propagation

-Remember to:
-- Keep tests focused and isolated
-- Use appropriate selectors and queries
-- Test both success and failure cases
-- Include accessibility checks
-- Document test assumptions and requirements
+When testing overlay or modal-like components, visibility testing is a key consideration.
+Tests should verify both visible and hidden states, ensure proper cleanup occurs on hide, and check transition states where relevant.

+Accessibility testing is essential for any component.
+This includes verifying ARIA attributes are correctly implemented, testing keyboard navigation functionality, and ensuring proper screen reader compatibility.

+The component structure must be thoroughly validated.
+Tests should verify the proper component hierarchy is maintained, check that all required child elements are present, and validate that content renders as expected.

+Integration testing verifies how components work together.
+This includes testing interactions between parent and child components, verifying event handling works correctly, and checking that state changes propagate appropriately through the component tree.

+When writing tests, maintain focus and isolation between test cases.
+Use appropriate selectors and queries for reliable element targeting.
+Include both success and failure test cases to ensure comprehensive coverage.
+Accessibility checks should be a standard part of the test suite.
+Document any assumptions and requirements clearly to help future maintenance.